KIPAC/computing/README.md

 ## General Help

 Please see the #kipac-computing Slack channel on the Stanford University organization for help and general discussion about KIPAC computing resources.
-For specific questions and requesting account access on Oak, please contact Marcelo Alvarez.
+For specific questions, including requesting access to Oak or the KIPAC Github organization, please contact Marcelo Alvarez.